 Mason jars are great for storing your pantry goods and, of course, jarring seasonal veggies and fruits.
 Just bring them to your local bulk store and load up on your grains, beans, nuts, and sauces-plastic free.

-To ensure the weight of the jar is deducted from the total price, make sure to weigh your jars at the front of the store before filling them up.
+To ensure the weight of the jar is deducted from the total price, weigh your jars at the front of the store before filling them up.

 Tip: Put your compost in the freezer to prevent it from smelling.

-You can also elevate the compost bin by freezing any of the ends or trimmings from veggies.
+You can also alleviate the compost bin by freezing any of the ends or trimmings from veggies.
 Then, at the end of the month make a big pot of vegetable broth.